JiadongWANG94/3D-Perception-and-Modeling/README.md

 You can download the data from [IQmulus & TerraMobilita Contest HomePage](http://data.ign.fr/benchmarks/UrbanAnalysis/).

 ### Suture of MLS point clouds
 Given a set of sequential frames of MLS point clouds, an algorithm was designed to suture them together.
 ICP, PCA and regional croissance methods are included.
+(code: SLAM.py)

 ### 3D Reconstruction and Mapping of an Indoor Environment
-A project of an internship at BOSCH.
+(No code available here)